jdcloudcom/en/documentation/Networking/Elastic-IP/Getting-Started/Elastic-IP-with-Container/Associate-Container-to-Elastic-IP.md

 ## Procedures

-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select Elastic Compute - Native Container- - Container Instance at the navigation bar on the left side of the console to enter the Elastic Container Instance List Page.